heyhaiden/plantMonitor/README.md

   <img src="/assets/completedSensor.jpg">
 </p>

-** ***The following steps are highly customizable to your own preferred setup-- if you want to send and store your plant's data, or be able to monitor it remotely using a gateway, you'll need a Raspberry Pi, CLI, database, and data visualization tooling.*** **
+** ***The following steps are highly customizable to your own preferred setup-- if you want to send and store your plant's data, or be able to monitor it remotely using a gateway, you'll need a Raspberry Pi, CLI, database, and data visualization platform.*** **

 8. A Raspberry Pi can be used as a gateway to send and store the plant monitor's data in the cloud-- if it's a new board, run the [**Raspberry Pi imager**](https://www.raspberrypi.com/software/) and download the appropriate version onto an SD card.
 Connect to your Raspberry Pi over SSH (secure shell protocol) using PuTTY as a command line interface. [**This tutorial**](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) was very helpful.